Peerages in the United Kingdom: Access

-Official & Heraldic Privileges
+Official and heraldic privileges

 Certain specific personal privileges are afforded to many peers and peeresses.
 For example, the Duke of Atholl in Scotland is permitted the only legal private army in Europe, the Atholl Highlanders; a privilege granted by Queen Victoria.
 Also in Scotland, currently four peers are permitted to appoint private officers of arms recognised by the court of the Lord Lyon (though this is principally in their capacity as Clan Chiefs, an office nominally separate from their peerage).

 There are a number of heraldic privileges which are either exclusive, or almost exclusive, to peers such as the granting of supporters and certain helmets.

-Social Privileges
+Social privileges

 There are formal and social clubs organised exclusively for peers, such as the House of Lords Yacht Club.
 Until 2015 peers in the House of Lords could join the parliamentary rifle club which was located in a rifle range in the basement of the House of Lords.

 Though not a formally recognised privilege, peers have often historically made up a significant percentage of Lord Lieutenancy appointments.
 These are the Monarch's representatives in a county.
 Though there has been greater diversity in recent years, a number of these appointments are still held by peers.
 Again, while not a formal privilege, peers are also frequently included on guest lists for Royal Garden Parties, Royal Weddings, and Royal Funerals.
 Peers also make up a significant number of appointments to the Orders of the Garter and Thistle as well as senior tiers of the Royal Victorian Order, all of which are appointed solely at the Sovereign's discretion.
 Peers often make up other high society social appointments; for example His Majesty's Representative at Ascot is a post usually held by a peer.

 The main formal social distinction of a peerage nowadays, apart from access to the House of Lords for life peers and some hereditary peers, is the title and style thereby accorded.